debiai/docs/documentation/dashboard/algoProviders/algoProviders.md

 Once you have created and deployed your algo provider, you can add it to DebiAI.

-To do so, go to the [Algo providers page](https://app.debiai.tech/dashboard/algoProviders):
+To do so, go to the Algo-providers page from the menu:

 ![menu](./menu.png)